jmilet/jmilet.github.io/_posts/2014-09-24-elixir-macros.markdown

 iex(5)>
 ```

+Note that *code* took the value [do: :ok] so that returned its
-Let's do it nicer in Elixir using Keyword Lists:
+unquoting inside then quoting.
+Let's do it nicer using Keyword Lists
+in order to grab the actual code.

 ```Elixir
 iex(1)> defmodule MacroTest do